 Text Message Reports

-After text message forensics analysis the examiner will use his or her mobile device forensic tools to generate mobile evidence reports with responsive messages that satisfy the lawyer’s goal of the examination.
+After text message forensics analysis the expert will use his or her mobile device forensic tools to generate mobile evidence reports with responsive messages that satisfy the lawyer’s goal of the examination.

 For instance, one mobile evidence report might be a chronology of text messages sent between the phone user and an important correspondent.
 The report will highlight message content including emojis and descriptive metadata like date and time stamps.
-Often the report is presented in a colorful conversation or thread of messages which resemble the dialogs which may be seen on the smartphone’s screen.
+Often the report is presented in the courtroom by an expert witness in a colorful conversation or thread of messages which resemble the dialogs which may be seen on the smartphone’s screen.

 The choice of form of production for text message reports includes Adobe PDFs and Microsoft Excel spreadsheets.
 Also available are innovative and highly usable web browser reports which support links to attachments and other useful information.
 Lawyers and paralegals can use Google Chrome, Microsoft Edge, Apple Safari, and Mozilla Firefox at no charge to view browser reports.